nickbichay/country.year/README.md

 year: the year variable from the dataset

-file: a character of the filename for the table to saved to
+file: a character of the filename for the table to be saved to

 dup.omit: whether or not you would like duplicate years of the same id to be removed.
 Defaults to false.